 Due to illness the Treasurer’s Report will be delayed.
 However we are in the black.

-Pam Overton – Insurance Co-Coordinator
+Pam Overton – Insurance Coordinator

-It’s time to begin the insurance cert renewal process.
-Shortly, we will send out cert renewal notifications to those guilds that have current ongoing certs.
-Note that we cannot renew certificates for events (quilt shows, teas, one-time only workshops, etc.).
-The notices will be sent via email to the President and Rep currently listed for your guild.
-Please watch for the email and respond promptly.
-It’s important that we confirm which certs we need to renew so that we can get that information to the insurance company to start the process.
+Thank you to the guilds who returned their cert renewal information in a timely manner.
+The insurance company is busy working on those new certs.
+Please remember, however, that they cannot issue the new certs until they receive our new policy number.
+That usually happens late in September.
+As usual, those events, meetings, workshops that are scheduled for early October will have priority as they prepare the certs.
+If you have a meeting or workshop scheduled for September 29-October 10, please contact me at insurance@sccqg.org so that I can alert the insurance company to prioritize those certs.
+Please be patient.
+We will forward the new certs to you as soon as we have them.

+Invoices for the cert renewal fees and a reminder about 2020 contracts are going out this week to those guilds that have renewing certificates.
+Not sure if your certs are renewing?
+Check sccqg.org/insurance where you’ll find a link to a file listing those renewing certs.
+If your guild/facility isn’t on that list, then you will need to submit a new certificate request.

 Do you have an event coming up?
 Take a minute now to a) check to see if your facility requires an insurance cert and b) request that cert now – well in advance of your event.
 Saves your guild $$$ and checks off one important thing from your TO DO list!
 Most of the guilds are planning well in advance and following up with me until their cert is issued.
 Teamwork makes this job easier for all of us!
 Thanks!